ElvieBlooms/crystal-upstream/README.md

 * `nameChoices` — array of strings shown as name choices at the start of a new game (Gen 1 and Gold).
 * `genderMode` — one of `"boy"` (vanilla male text), `"girl"` (Crystal's re-gendered text), or `"enby"` (gender-neutral text).

-You don't need to use the built-in `original` sprite folder for these — add them to your own sprite's `meta.json` alongside its `label`.
+add them to your own sprite's `meta.json` alongside its `label`.
 If more than one sprite folder defines the same key, the last one wins in alphabetical order by folder name, so it's simplest to only set them in one place.

 ## What works in Gold